 We developed Social Project Coffee so that there is a clear, direct connection between the coffee in your cup and helping the most vulnerable in the coffee supply chain.

 What is Social Project Coffee?

-Social Project Coffee is coffee that is sourced based on a direct relationship between purchaser and farmer/producer where: 1) the purchaser pays a premium price for coffee, 2) together, the purchaser and farmer/producer use the premium to implement a project development project at origin, 3) the project benefits either the farm workers or the nearby community and (3) the results are recorded in detail and made publicly available.
+Social Project Coffee is coffee that is sourced based on a direct relationship between purchaser and the farmer/producer where (1) the purchaser pays a premium price for coffee, (2) together the purchaser and farmer/producer use the premium to implement a project at origin that helps farm workers or the nearby community and (3) the results are recorded in detail and made publicly available.

 To date, Think Coffee’s projects have ranged from housing reconstruction to menstrual activism and clean water access.